The Parish Council employs one member of staff, the Parish Clerk, who is also the Responsible Financial Officer for the Council.

 Louise Chater has been the Clerk for North Mundham Parish Council since October 2001 following the completion of the Certificate in Local Council Administration; Louise became a qualified Clerk on 23rd January 2008.
 This, in due course, enabled the Parish Council to become a Quality Council on 20th August 2010.

 Louise lives in the nearby village of East Wittering with her husband and two children.
-Her interests include skiing, Archery, Drumming and surfing.
+Her interests include skiing, Archery, Silver Smith and surfing.

 Continuous Professional Development